cds-snc/simplify-privacy-statements-V2/README.md

 - This project aims to allow you to hit the ground running.
 It's not meant to be a be all end all defacto solution.

-## Todo

-- Adding tests for sample routes
-- Adding more tests for utility functions

 ## Notes